Does initiating medication-assisted treatment in the emergency room result in better outcomes?

-One evidence-based option for people with opioid use disorder is medication assisted treatment (MAT) with buprenorphine-naloxone (“suboxone”) to decrease symptoms of withdrawal and cravings.
+One evidence-based option for people with opioid use disorder is medication-assisted treatment (MAT) with buprenorphine-naloxone (“Suboxone”) to decrease symptoms of withdrawal and cravings.

-Since trained physicians can prescribe buprenorphine-naloxone—as opposed to methadone which requires visits to licensed programs—it is possible to incorporate this form of medication assisted treatment (MAT) in a variety of medical settings.
+Since trained physicians can prescribe buprenorphine-naloxone—as opposed to methadone, which requires visits to licensed programs—it is possible to incorporate this form of medication-assisted treatment (MAT) in a variety of medical settings.

-The emergency department (ED) may be an optimal setting for screening and intervention for opioid use disorder due to high volumes of patients and the potential for staff to leverage patients’ motivation to change.
-By adding a MAT component to regular screening, brief intervention, and referral to treatment (SBIRT) protocols, patients can cease illicit opioid use immediately and avoid health consequences that could occur during the delay between referral and treatment engagement.
+The emergency department may be an optimal setting for screening and intervention for opioid use disorder due to high volumes of patients and the potential for staff to leverage patients’ motivation to change.
+By adding an MAT component to regular screening, brief intervention, and referral to treatment (SBIRT) protocols, patients can cease illicit opioid use more immediately and avoid health consequences that could occur during the delay between referral and treatment engagement.

 The primary outcome, engagement in treatment, was defined as enrollment and receiving formal addiction treatment on the 30th day following the index visit, confirmed by contact with the facility and/or clinician.
-Formal addiction treatment referred to a range of clinical settings including residential programs and office-based medication assisted treatment (MAT).
+Formal addiction treatment referred to a range of clinical settings including residential programs and office-based medication-assisted treatment (MAT).

-Secondary outcomes collected at 30 days included self-reported number of days of illicit opioid use in the past week, urine toxicology for opioid use, a self-report measure of HIV-risk taking behavior (drug use and sexual behavior), and use of addiction treatment services.
+Secondary outcomes collected at 30 days included self-reported number of days of illicit opioid use in the past week, urine toxicology for opioid use, a self-report measure of HIV risk-taking behavior (drug use and sexual behavior), and use of addiction treatment services.